 Vote Protectors have a BIG impact.
 During the 2020 and 2022 Elections, Vote Protectors sounded the alarm when precincts ran out of paper ballots, when voters were denied provisional ballots, and much more.
 Their work allowed us to fight for and win on-the-spot fixes so fewer voters were turned away.
 Vote Protectors helped hundreds of voters by answering questions and resolving issues at the polls.

-The COVID-19 pandemic, new changes to election law, and poll worker shortages pose unique challenges to voters in 2020.
+Growing threats to election workers, voters, and increases in poll worker shortages pose unique challenges to voters.
 Democracy North Carolina’s nonpartisan Voter Protection program works to ensure that every eligible voter in our state can register to vote and successfully cast their ballot.

-Vote Protectors monitor polling places in their communities, flagging:
+Vote Protectors will monitor polling places in their communities flagging:

 As a vote protector, you will: